How to Connect with Your Partner

 Pearl Counselling Blog How to Connect with Your Partner More Effectively

-Humans are creatures of habit and patterns in how they connect with themselves and each other.
-I want to focus this blog on couples and how they connect within their relationship.
+Humans are creatures of habit and patterns when connecting with themselves and each other.
+I want to focus this blog on couples and how they connect within their relationships.
 Is their ability to connect healthy or destructive to the relationship?

 Being an effective communicator means letting your partner know what’s wrong or what you need without causing conflict.
 Lack of communication is the biggest killer of a marriage.
-If you can’t communicate what you need you internalise your problem, which can result in symptoms such as depression or anxiety or be expressed as anger.
-Eventually communication may happen only through fighting, yelling, or not talking to one another for days.
-If this goes on for an extended period the new pattern you are creating is how to connect through being confrontational.
+If you can’t communicate what you need, you internalise your problem, which can result in symptoms such as depression or anxiety or be expressed as anger.
+Eventually, communication may only happen through fighting, yelling, or not talking to one another for days.
+If this continues for an extended period, the new pattern you create is how to connect through being confrontational.
 Connecting through disconnection.
-Even though it’s unpleasant it’s still a way of connecting.
-For example ,maybe you stop talking to your partner, waiting for them to give you attention by asking t “what’s wrong?”
-Although It’s not a happy relationship, there is connection at some level and some needs are still being met.
-Or perhaps one of you starts an argument with the other just so you can connect.
+Even though it’s unpleasant, it’s still a way of connecting.
+For example, maybe you stop talking to your partner and wait for them to give you attention by asking, “What’s wrong?”
+Although It’s not a happy relationship, there is a connection at some level, and some needs are still being met.
+Or perhaps one of you starts an argument with the other so that you can connect.

-New neural pathways are being formed by repeating the same behaviour, so this becomes your pattern of connecting.
+New neural pathways are formed by repeating the same behaviour, so this becomes your connecting pattern.

-This is usually when couples come to see me, because not only has the communication stopped but also being physically intimate has stopped., Basically all the fun has been zapped out of the relationship.
-Now you’re connecting but you’re miserable, and it can’t be sustained any longer.
-If this behaviour continues one of you will give up.
-Perhaps you’ll still stay in the relationship but the fire has disappeared.
+This is usually when couples come to see me because not only has the communication stopped, but also being physically intimate has stopped.
+All the fun has been zapped out of the relationship.
+Now you’re connected but miserable, and it can’t be sustained any longer.
+If this behaviour continues, one of you will give up.
+Perhaps you’ll stay in the relationship, but the fire has disappeared.
 You can’t even be bothered to connect via arguing any longer, you’ve emotionally ‘checked out’ of the relationship and the next step is to physically leave.
-At this point you are both willing to work on the relationship and there is still hope.
-There needs to be new patterns and tools to apply and this is where marriage counselling has the potential to help.
+At this point, you are both willing to work on the relationship, and there is still hope.
+There needs to be new patterns and tools to apply, and this is where marriage counselling has the potential to help.

 Related Posts